auth0/react-native-lock/README.md

 ### iOS

-#### rnpm
+#### react-native cli

-Run `rnpm link react-native-lock` so your project is linked against your Xcode project & install Lock for iOS using CocoaPods and run `react-native run-ios`
+Run `react-native link react-native-lock` so your project is linked against your Xcode project & install Lock for iOS using CocoaPods and run `react-native run-ios`

 #### Manually